-Section 15.
-Whenever any borough repeals any ordinance or discontinues any proceeding taken, providing for the appropriation of property under this article prior to the entry upon or injury to such property, and, within thirty days after the filing of the report of viewers assessing damages, the borough shall not thereafter be liable to pay any damages which have been or might have been assessed, but the costs upon any proceeding had thereon shall be paid by the borough together with the actual damage sustained by reason of such proceeding.
+Section 2715.
+Discontinuing Proceedings.-Whenever any borough repeals any ordinance, or discontinues any proceedings taken providing for the appropriation of property under this article, prior to the entry upon or injury to such property, and within thirty days after the filing of the report of viewers assessing damages, the borough shall not thereafter be liable to pay any damages which have been, or might have been, assessed; but the costs upon any proceeding had thereon shall be paid by the borough, together with the actual damage sustained by reason of such proceeding.

-Section 16.
-Whenever, prior to the first day of June, one thousand nine hundred and eleven, any borough acquired land outside its corporate limits for park purposes, such borough may own and possess such land for park purposes, and is authorized to lay out and maintain the same, and to appropriate money to defray expenses incident to such work.
+Section 2716.
+Validation of Prior Acquisitions.- Whenever, prior to the first day of June, one thousand nine hundred and eleven, any borough acquired land outside its corporate limits for park purposes, such borough may own and possess such land for park purposes, and is authorized to lay out and maintain the same and to appropriate money to defray expenses incident to such work.

-Section 17.
-Every borough shall have a general plan of its parks and playgrounds, which plan shall be filed in the office of the engineer or other proper officer of the borough.
+Section 2717.
+Plan of Parks and Playgrounds.-Every borough shall have a general plan of its parks and playgrounds, which plan shall be filed in the office of the engineer or other proper officer of the borough.
 All subdivisions of property thereafter made shall conform thereto.
-The location of parks and playgrounds laid out and confirmed by the borough council shall not afterwards be altered without the consent of the council; and no map or plot of parks or playgrounds shall be entered or recorded in any public office of the county until approved by the borough council.
+The location of parks and playgrounds, laid out and confirmed by the borough council, shall not afterwards be altered without the consent of council, and no map or plot of parks or playgrounds shall be entered or recorded in any public office of the county until approved by the borough council.

-Section 18.
-No person shall recover any damages for the taking, for public use, of any buildings or improvements of any kind placed or constructed upon or within the lines of any located park or playground, after the same has been located by the borough council.
+Section 2718.
+No Damages for Building Within Lines. -No person shall recover any damages for the taking for public use of any buildings or improvements of any kind placed or constructed upon or within the lines of any located park or playground after the same has been located by the borough council.